ABOUT

 Military spouse direct hire authority

-The National Defense Authorization Act of Fiscal Year 2022 approved a MSP DHA pilot program until December 31, 2026 to hire military spouses at foreign locations
+The National Defense Authorization Act of Fiscal Year 2022 approved an MSP DHA pilot program until December 31, 2026, to hire military spouses at foreign locations and Guam.

 ELIGIBILITY